Kumadi2019/kumadi.github.io/README.md

 # website
-It contains one of the first website made by me using HTML , CSS and bootstrap i will be further updating thw website after learning PHP and MYSQL.Moreover this website is also added for the purpose of learning github.
+It contains one of the first website made by me using HTML , CSS and bootstrap. i will be further updating the website after learning PHP and MYSQL.Moreover this website is also added for the purpose of learning github.